 - Insect bites or stings

-- Exposure to an allergen—something that causes an allergic reaction
+- Being exposed to an allergen—something that causes an allergic reaction

-- Exposure to an allergen that triggered hives in the past
+- Being exposed to something that triggered hives in the past

 - Excessive swelling of the eyelids, lips, or genitals